How to transcribe audio to text in Microsoft

 Feature notes

-• Ensure the transcription language matches the language spoken in the meeting so the transcript will be accurate.
+• Ensure the transcription language matches the language spoken in the meeting to ensure the transcript will be accurate.

 • Request IT admins and meeting organizers to allow recording and transcribing permissions for the Teams meeting.

-• Find meeting recording and transcripts saved to OneDrive for business.
+• Find meeting recordings and transcripts saved to OneDrive for business for easy access.

 Frequently asked questions

-Copilot in M365 can transcribe and translate audio recordings, which can help users streamline tasks and enhance productivity with the power of AI.
+Microsoft 365 Copilot can transcribe and translate audio recordings, helping users streamline tasks and enhance productivity with the power of AI.

 What audio file formats can I transcribe in Microsoft?